Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Sensitivity Analysis for Quantiles of Individual Treatment Effects

 \begin{theorem} Under the sensitivity model with bias at most $\Gamma$ as in Definition \ref{def:sen_model},

 is a valid $p$-value for testing $H_{k,c}$ in \eqref{eq:H_Nkc}, where $G_{\Gamma}(\cdot)$ is defined in \eqref{eq:G_Gamma}. \end{theorem}

-From \S \ref{sec:rand_test_quantiles}--\ref{sec:eff_alg}, we can find the minimum value of the stratified rank score statistic, $\inf_{\bs{\delta} \in \mathcal{H}_{k,c}} t(\bs{Z}, \bs{Y}_{\bs{Z}, \bs{\delta}}(0))$, by integer programming in \eqref{eq:integer_program}, piecewise-linear optimization in \eqref{eq:pwl} or dynamic programming in Algorithm \ref{alg:dynamic}, and can find its lower bound by the linear programming in \eqref{eq:linear_program} or the greedy algorithm in Algorithm \ref{alg:greedy} \footnote{With one treated unit per matched set, the minimization of the test statistic is simple and the solution from the greedy algorithm will be exact.
+From \S\ref{sec:rand_test_quantiles}, we can find the minimum value of the stratified rank score statistic, $\inf_{\bs{\delta} \in \mathcal{H}_{k,c}} t(\bs{Z}, \bs{Y}_{\bs{Z}, \bs{\delta}}(0))$, by solving the integer programming in \eqref{eq:integer_program}, and can find its lower bound by solving the linear programming in \eqref{eq:linear_program}\footnote{With one treated unit per matched set, the minimization of the test statistic is simple and the solution from the linear programming will be exact.
 However, this is generally not true after we perform label switching; see Remark \ref{rmk:switch_sen} for details. }.
 However, for a general matched observational study, achieving the exact upper bound $G_\Gamma(\cdot)$ in \eqref{eq:G_Gamma} is challenging both analytically and computationally, except when matched sets are all pairs.
 In the supplementary material, we give the form of $G_\Gamma(\cdot)$ for matched pair studies and construct a finite-sample conservative upper bound of $G_\Gamma(\cdot)$ for general matched studies.
 Below we focus on the large-sample approximation of $G_\Gamma(\cdot)$.